 Steering column (one point): The marked reference is the geometric center of the steering wheel, typically on the airbag door.
 After the crash, this point is measured by folding the airbag doors back into their undeployed position.
 In most cases, this measurement is probably less than the maximum intrusion into the compartment.
 However, if the steering column completely separates from the instrument panel (due to shear module separation, for example) during the crash, the steering column postcrash measurement is taken by placing and holding the wheel and column in its approximate maximum dynamic position as recorded on the high-speed film.
-The film may not always show clearly where the column for measurement.
+The film may not always show clearly where the column was during the crash, and in such cases other clues would be needed to reposition the column for measurement.
 In rare instances, it may not be possible to obtain any meaningful postcrash measurement.